jinal/sdk-ios/README.markdown

 API Reference
 -------------
 ### Recording game opens
 In order to better optimize your campaigns, it is necessary for your app to report all game opens.
 This will allow us to calculate impression rates based on all game opens.
-A delegate is not needed for this request, but if you would like to recieve a callback when this request succeeds or fails refer to the implementation found in *example/PublisherOpenViewController.m*.
+A delegate is not needed for this request, but if you would like to receive a callback when this request succeeds or fails refer to the implementation found in *example/PublisherOpenViewController.m*.

 > [[PHPublisherOpenRequest requestForApp:(NSString *)token secret:(NSString *)secret] send]

 ### Requesting content for your placements
 You may request content for your app using your API token, secret, as well as a placement_id to identify the placement you are requesting content for.
-Implement PHPublisherContentRequestDelegate methods to recieve callbacks from this request.
+Implement PHPublisherContentRequestDelegate methods to receive callbacks from this request.
 Refer to the section below as well as *example/PublisherContentViewController.m* for a sample implementation.

 > [[PHPublisherContentRequest requestForApp:(NSString *)token secret:(NSString *)secret placement:(NSString *)placement delegate:(id)delegate] send]